-Form of the format string: According to ANSI-C the format string specifies one conversion specifier (excluding the leading %), shall not contain length modifiers, and shall not use '' for width and/or precision.
-For all numeric values the format specifiers 'f', 'e', 'E', 'g', 'G' are allowed.
-For integral values it is also allowed to use the 'd', 'i', 'o', 'x', 'X', 'u', and 'c' format specifiers (for non-integral values a tool may round, truncate or use a different format if the integer conversion characters are used).
+The ANSI-C style format string (which cannot be combined with any of the other named arguments) consists of a single conversion specification without the leading %.
+It shall not contain a length modifier, and shall not use '' for width and/or precision.
+For both Real and Integer values, the conversion specifiers 'f', 'e', 'E', 'g', 'G' are allowed.
+For Integer values it is also allowed to use the 'd', 'i', 'o', 'x', 'x', 'u', and 'c' conversion specifiers.
+Using the Integer conversion specifiers for a Real value is a deprecated feature, where tools are expected to produce a result by either rounding the value, truncating the value, or picking one of the Real conversion specifiers instead.